 The handicap system is a major advantage that makes golf great and fair.
 The aim of handicapping is to enable golfers of differing abilities and skills to play together and compete against each other on a fair and equitable basis.
 The handicap (net) scoring are almost unique in the sports world.

 A “Handicap” is a term used to describe a golfer’s skill level.
 It might seem like a confusing concept to those new to the sport.
 Fortunately, there are few definitions describing handicap, and clear formulas used to calculate it.

-- According to the USGA, a course handicap “indicates the number of handicap strokes a player receives from a specific set of tees at the course being played to adjust the player’s scoring ability to the level of scratch or zero-handicap golfer”.
+- According to the USGA, a course handicap index “indicates the number of handicap strokes a player receives from a specific set of tees at the course being played to adjust the player’s scoring ability to the level of scratch or zero-handicap golfer”.

 - The United States Golf Teachers Federation (USGTF) defines handicap as “a measure of player’s current ability over an entire round of golf, signified by a number.
 The lower the number, the better the golfer is”.

-- In simply words: “a handicap essentially signifies how many strokes above or below par a golfer should be able to play a 18-hole round of golf“.
+- In simply words: “a handicap index essentially signifies how many strokes above or below par a golfer should be able to play a 18-hole round of golf“.

 By the end of 2019, six golf organizations around the world were using six different handicap systems: